arcus/education_modules/docs.md

 ```

 Note that `@module_structure` is a [block macro](https://liascript.github.io/course/?https://raw.githubusercontent.com/liaScript/docs/master/README.md#blocks) in LiaScript, which means it has `@end` after the last line.
-It will automcatically be printed in the Lesson Preparation section of wrapper modules.
+It will automatically be printed in the Lesson Preparation section of wrapper modules.

-### `resource1_name`
+### resource1_name

 ```
 resource1_name: Docker 101 Tutorial